Icinga/get-started-docs/doc/10-quickstart.md

 ## Set up Icinga DB

-Icinga DB is respnsible for storing the collected monitoring data.
+Icinga DB is responsible for storing the collected monitoring data.
 It uses a dedicated Redis®[\*](TRADEMARKS.md#redis) instance for caching.

 ### Start Redis® for Icinga DB